|PSO Demo/Fun, (in Math stuff about PSO)||By Maurice Clerc . Adaptive version. ANSI C source. Continuous (De

 skeletons for each metaheuristic.
 By doing so, we will simplify the

-also simplify the task of improving their performance by means of
+will also simplify the task of improving their performance by means

-more easily what metaheuristics fits better for each concrete problem.
+check more easily what metaheuristics fits better for each concrete

 ||By Jeremy Fix.
 Particle Swarm